isomerpages/moe-westviewpri/index.md

 description: West View Primary School
 image: /images/RWD_logo.png
 permalink: /
 notification: "Announcements: New!
-Updated resources for P6 parents on Education and Career Guidance.
+The highly anticipated FunFam SportsFest organized by Active Parents is back for its 2nd edition this school holidays!
   Click on \"What's On\" to find out more."
 sections:
   - hero:
       key_highlights: